 The use of the term ‘criminal organization” (zločinecká organizace) in an assertive form in the Seznam Zprávy article, even when citing investigative authorities or third parties, regarding an organization for which no court rulings establishing its guilt exist, constitutes a gross violation of the fundamental legal principle of the presumption of innocence as guaranteed by Article 6 of the European Convention on Human Rights and Article 48 of the Charter of Fundamental Rights of the European Union.

 The purpose of such a substitution of concepts is clearly to artificially criminalize the organization's image in the eyes of the public by circumventing the judicial process, which contradicts the principles of a democratic state governed by the rule of law.
-Attempts to stigmatize and dehumanize participants of the ALLATRA Movement in democratic countries objectively serve the interests of the Russian Federation, as they undermine activities of the Movement that is acting for the benefit of Ukraine and has been banned and subjected to persecution in Russia.
+Attempts to stigmatize and dehumanize participants of ALLATRA in democratic countries objectively serve the interests of the Russian Federation, as they undermine activities of the Organization that is acting for the benefit of Ukraine and has been banned and subjected to persecution in Russia.

-4. Rebuttal of the “Security Threat” Allegation and Confirmed Facts of International Cooperation and Recognition
+3. Rebuttal of the “Security Threat” Allegation and Confirmed Facts of International Cooperation and Recognition

-In the Seznam Zprávy article, the ALLATRA Movement’s activities are portrayed as a “security risk.”
+In the Seznam Zprávy article, ALLATRA activities are portrayed as a “security risk.”
 However, the organization’s actual activities demonstrate the opposite, namely its systematic efforts aimed at protecting public safety, analyzing global risks, and cooperating with international institutions to develop joint solutions for the benefit of society.

-The activities of ALLATRA IPM are humanitarian, scientific, and educational in nature, as evidenced by the organization's effective involvement in international initiatives, collaboration with the scientific community, and cooperation with governmental and intergovernmental bodies.
+The activities of ALLATRA are humanitarian, scientific, and educational in nature, as evidenced by the organization's effective involvement in international initiatives, collaboration with the scientific community, and cooperation with governmental and intergovernmental bodies.

 The Vatican.
 The organization received the Apostolic Blessing of His Holiness Pope Francis and the Apostolic Blessing of His Holiness Pope Leo XIV for its contributions to environmental protection.
-The ALLATRA President Maryna Ovtsynova personally presented the report “Nanoplastics in the Biosphere: From Molecular Impact to Planetary Crisis” to the Secretary of State of the Holy See, Cardinal Pietro Parolin.
+ALLATRA President Maryna Ovtsynova personally presented the report “Nanoplastics in the Biosphere: From Molecular Impact to Planetary Crisis” to the Secretary of State of the Holy See, Cardinal Pietro Parolin.

 Organization of Events on Capitol Hill and in Washington, D.C.

-On January 22, 2026, the ALLATRA International Public Movement hosted an international interfaith conference “United in Liberty: The Rise of Spiritual Diplomats,” held under the leadership of Pastor Mark Burns as part of the Spiritual Diplomats initiative.
+On January 22, 2026, ALLATRA hosted an international interfaith conference “United in Liberty: The Rise of Spiritual Diplomats,” held under the leadership of Pastor Mark Burns as part of the Spiritual Diplomats initiative.
 A special video address by the U.S. President Donald J. Trump was presented at the conference.
 Among the speakers were current Members of the U.S. Congress (Gus M. Bilirakis, Joe Wilson, and Mark Harris), as well as other leaders of the public, political, governmental, and religious sectors from various countries.

-On February 5, 2026, an international conference titled “Freedom Has a Name and It's Called Ukraine” was held on Capitol Hill in Washington, D.C., hosted by ALLATRA IPM and led by Pastor Mark Burns.
+On February 5, 2026, an international conference titled “Freedom Has a Name and It's Called Ukraine” was held on Capitol Hill in Washington, D.C., hosted by ALLATRA and led by Pastor Mark Burns.
 The event served as a significant platform for expressing powerful support for Ukraine by American, Ukrainian, and international representatives.
 Participants included Christopher Anderson, representative of the U.S. Department of State; Gary Tabach, retired Captain of the U.S. Navy; Moshe Reuven Azman, Chief Rabbi of Kyiv and Ukraine; members of Verkhovna Rada of Ukraine, Iuliia Iatsyk and Pavlo Frolov, and other prominent civil society leaders.

 The Seznam Zprávy article refers to ALLATRA participant Igor Danilov, using a wording that he is allegedly “hiding in Slovakia after fleeing Ukraine,” which is false and constitutes a violation of the fundamental legal principle of the presumption of innocence.